ECGOPS/OMSDEMO/PENETRATION_TEST_RESULTS.md

 ## 📋 EXECUTIVE SUMMARY

 A comprehensive follow-up penetration test was conducted to verify that all previously identified security vulnerabilities have been properly remediated and no new vulnerabilities have been introduced.
-The assessment confirms that the ECG Outage Management System maintains a high level of security.
+The assessment confirms that the ECG Network Management System maintains a high level of security.

 ### 🎯 Key Findings
 - **0 New Vulnerabilities** discovered